juicebox-systems/juicebox-hsm-realm/README.md

 ## Local Bigtable emulator

-You'll need the Bigtable emulator and the Cloud Bigtable CLI tool to run offline.
+You'll need the Bigtable emulator to run offline.
+You may also want the Cloud Bigtable CLI tool, which works with the emulator and is installed the same way.
 You can install these either using the hefty `gcloud` SDK or using the Go compiler.

 ### Option 1: Install using the `gcloud` SDK: